zobninatn/thoth/README.md

 `POST localhost:8000/hash` with `url` paramenter returns GUID of the task

-`GET localhost:8000/hash/GUID` where GUID is your task GUID returns result or status of the task
+`GET localhost:8000/hash/GUID` where GUID is your task GUID returns md5 sum of the file or status of the task